 Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness 1.1 Action: Long-term English Learners (LTEL) and English Learners support staff, interventions, and materials Need: According to the CA Dashboard, our English Learner student group was in the orange on the English Learners Performance Indicator (ELPI).
 We also examined our reclassification rate trend and did a needs assessment on our LTELs.
 Teacher and parent feedback indicated that they support the importance of the EL program and support for increasing students' skills.
 Scope: Limited to Unduplicated Student Group(s) To address this, our EL and LTEL students will benefit from increased services offered by our EL Specialist and EL Paraprofessional.
 The EL Specialist will collaborate and train all general education teachers to customize instruction for English Learners and LTELs, and to effectively use the IELDP to provide targeted support.
 We also employ a bilingual enrollment specialist and a bilingual retention specialist.
 Throughout the year and on an ongoing basis, we will address students' needs by providing an EL Paraprofessional or other trained bilingual support personnel.
 This includes, but is not limited to EL paraprofessional, EL tutors, ELD Leads, support staff, and supplementary materials for the ELD program as needed.
 Students will receive individualized support based on their specific English proficiency level.
 In collaboration with students and families.
-We implement our Designated and Integrated English language development (IELD) program, which is an integral part of our comprehensive program for every We expect that students' ELPAC scores and their reclassification rate will increase as a result of the personalized academic support and attention they will receive from qualified personnel.
+We implement our Designated and Integrated English language development (IELD) program, which is an integral part of our comprehensive program for every English learner to meet the linguistic and academic goals.
+ELs participate in Newcomer programs, Structured English Immersion, or English Language Mainstream, based on their capacity to successfully advance in their language acquisition and their academics.
+Support staff will provide specific language instruction through vocabulary and language development to support literacy skills and language acquisition.
+We expect that students' ELPAC scores and their reclassification rate will increase as a result of the personalized academic support and attention they will receive from qualified personnel.
 We will closely monitor progress on this action which is designed to meet the needs most associated with English learner students.
 We will also consider input from the parents of participating students to enhance the quality of the program provided